 - having tight calf muscles

-- pes cavus, a condition that causes the arch of the foot to be hollow when standing
+- having pes cavus, a condition that causes increased arch height

 Plantar fasciitis usually resolves within 6–18 months without medical treatment.